khmaher/SNPs-discovery-for-Fluidigm/README.md

 - The R2 reads have poorer quality than the R1 reads
 - The read sizes have a range compared to all being one size.
 However, most of the reads are towards the long end of the range.

-  Generally, even if data do look very nice we would carry out quality control to get rid of any poor data that is masked by the very good data and to remove any adapter sequences.
+  Generally, even if data is looking good we would carry out quality control to get rid of any poor data that is masked by the very good data and to remove any adapter sequences.
    <br>
    <br>
   In the next step we will carry out quality control for the fastq files.